parvathysarat/pretrained-lm-tasks/README.md

 Demonstration of question answering and classification tasks using pretrained LMs.

-1. BERT's Question Answering model used for QA from Wikipedia text.
+1. Google BERT's Question Answering model used for QA on Wikipedia text (no fine-tuning).
-2. ULMFiT (Universal Language Model Fine tuned for Classification) fine-tuned on a simple dataset and used for classification task.
+2. fast.ai's ULMFiT (Universal Language Model Fine tuned for Classification) further fine-tuned on a simple dataset and used for binary classification task.

-Both language models can be installed by Python wrappers found in code.
+Both language models are open for use.